 Make the right comparison

-Remember that when comparing air purifier tech specs and websites for sound levels, always look at dB(A) values instead of dB or other scales.
-There are also noise apps and decibel meters for smartphones that you can download to easily compare products.
-Even more importantly, look for independent reviews done by someone who has tested products without being influenced by advertisers.
+In short, remember that when comparing air purifier tech specs for sound levels, always look at dB(A) values.
+There are also noise apps and decibel meters for smart phones that you can download to easily compare products.
+Even more important, look for independent reviews done by someone who has tested products without being influenced by advertisers.
 Consumer Reports is a great resource since they review air purifiers in the US market, testing noise levels and performance at the highest and lowest speed settings.

-The ultimate test is to hear the difference for yourself.
+But the ultimate test of a silent air purifier is to hear the difference for yourself.
 Find a retailer near you that will allow you to turn on various models at different settings to find an air purifier with both the performance and noise level that is right for you.